Mary Kay Miller

 The Center for Advanced Research in Neuromuscular Gastrointestinal Disorders (C.A.R.I.N.G) at the Nationwide Children’s Hospital, Division of Gastroenterology, Hepatology and Nutrition, is accepting applications for their twelve month fellowship in motility training.

-The program is the first of its kind in the USA and has been under the direction of Dr. Hayat Mousa since 2007.
-It is fully approved by the Graduate Medical Education Committee of Nationwide Children’s Hospital and fellows receive official certification upon completion of their training.
+The program is fully approved by the Graduate Medical Education Committee of Nationwide Children’s Hospital and fellows receive official certification upon completion of their training.
 Graduates from the program are currently directing motility centers and programs in Los Angeles, San Francisco, Calgary and Montreal.

 Fellowship trainees will attain extensive training in a number of techniques, some of which are unique to Nationwide Children’s Motility Center.
 These include: